toddbadams/code-challenges/wine-libarary/README.md

 + bottleSize: 750 (number) - size of bottle in milliliters
 + dutyStatus: IB (**DutyStatus**)
 + packSize: 6 (number) - the number of bottles in the package
++ packQuantity: 1 (number) - the number of packages
 + cellar: Home (**Cellar**)
 + wine: (**Wine**)